 Diagnosis begins with a medical history and physical examination.
 Diagnostic procedures may include:

 - Ankle-brachial index.
 This commonly used, non-invasive test compares the blood pressure in your ankle with the blood pressure in your arm.

 - Doppler ultrasound.
 This procedure evaluates blood flow through your blood vessels to identify blocked or narrowed arteries.

 - Angiogram.
 By injecting contrast dye into your blood vessels, this test allows your doctor to view blood flow through your arteries.
 Your doctor can trace the dye by using X-ray, magnetic resonance angiography or by computerized tomography angiography.
-An invasive procedure, it involves guiding a catheter through an artery in your groin to the affected area and injecting the dye.
+A conventional angiogram is an invasive procedure that involves guiding a catheter through an artery in your groin to the affected area and injecting the dye.